IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### last
 A link from a resource with pages to its last page resource.
-The page resource _SHOULD_ be referenced by just its URI (from `id`) but _MAY_ also have more information associated with it as an object.
+The page resource _MUST_ be referenced as an object with at least `id` and `type` properties.

  * A collection _MAY_ have exactly one collection as its last page.
  * A layer _MAY_ have exactly one annotation list as its last page.